aws/aws-cdk-go/awscdk/customresources/README.md

 })
 ```

-You can omit `PhysicalResourceId` property in `onUpdate` to passthrough the value in `onCreate`.
-This behavior is useful when using Update APIs that response with an empty body.

-> AwsCustomResource.getResponseField() and .getResponseFieldReference() will not work if the Create and Update APIs don't consistently return the same fields.

 ### Handling Custom Resource Errors

 Every error produced by the API call is treated as is and will cause a "FAILED" response to be submitted to CloudFormation.